Rice Strait

 Rice Strait is a narrow waterway between Ellesmere Island's eastern coast and Pim Island in northern Canada's territory of Nunavut.
 It connects Rosse Bay on the south with Buchanan Bay to the north.

-The strait is named after Sergeant George W. Rice (born 29 June 1855 in Baddeck, Nova Scotia), who was the photographer on Adolphus Greely's ill-fated Lady Franklin Bay Expedition, and also a correspondent with the New York Herald.
+The strait is named after Sergeant George W. Rice (born 29 June 1855 in Baddeck, Nova Scotia), the photographer on Adolphus Greely's ill-fated Lady Franklin Bay Expedition, and a correspondent with the New York Herald.
 He was the only Canadian on this United States Army Signal Corps sponsored expedition to the Arctic.
 Rice died on 9 April 1884, before the expedition's rescue.